STRIDES/NIHCloudLabAWS/tutorials/README.md

  **Please note, GPU machines cost more than most CPU machines, so be sure to shut these machines down after use, or apply an EC2 [lifecycle configuration](/docs/auto-shutdown-instance.md).
 You may also encounter service quotas to protect you from the accidental use of expensive machine types.
 If that happens, and you still want to use a certain instance type, follow these [instructions](/docs/service_quotas.md).**

 ## **Download Data From the Sequence Read Archive (SRA)** <a name="SRA"></a>
-Next Generatin genetic sequence data is housed in the NCBI Sequence Read Archive (SRA).
+Next Generation genetic sequence data is housed in the NCBI Sequence Read Archive (SRA).
 You can access these data using the SRA Toolkit.
-We walk you through this using [this notebook](/tutorials/notebooks/SRADownload).
+We walk you through this using [this notebook](/tutorials/notebooks/SRADownload), which also walks you through how to use Athena to search and generate an Accession list.
 You can also read [this guide](https://www.ncbi.nlm.nih.gov/sra/docs/sra-aws-download/), and see how to interact with SRA metadata using [Athena](https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena/).

 ## **Genome Wide Association Studies** <a name="GWAS"></a>
 Genome wide association studies, or GWAS, are statistical analyses that look for associations between genomic variants and phenotypic traits.